AmberAiwohi/my386blog/_posts/2023-03-27-superhero-eda.md

 We can note that most of the 200 superhero movies explored are classified as an action movie.
 From the Genre vs. Gross plot, it's difficult to draw any conclusions, but feel free to interact with the graph and explore the movies grouped by genre.

 ## Year
-In what year were the highest number of superhero movies produced?
+In what year was the highest number of superhero movies produced?

 ![Figure](https://github.com/AmberAiwohi/my386blog/raw/main/assets/images/mov_per_year.png)